kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 - `buildCurve` helps you to create a curve structure based on percentage of supply on migration and migration quote threshold.
 - If `dynamicFeeEnabled` is true, the dynamic fee will be enabled and capped at 20% of minimum base fee.
+- `lockedVestingParam.totalVestingDuration` and `lockedVestingParam.cliffDurationFromMigrationTime` are calculated in terms of seconds.
-- You must calculate your `lockedVestingParam.totalVestingDuration` and `feeSchedulerParam.totalDuration` based on your `activationType` and `activationTime`.
+- `feeSchedulerParam.totalDuration` is calculated based on your `activationType` and `activationTime`.
 - Slot is 400ms, Timestamp is 1000ms.

 ---